 Granted, Malmö may not be able to compete against the capital cities in many other ways, but the city does still have a lot to offer for a lot less than the other top 5 biggest Scandinvian cities.

 This goes for cost of living as well, which is why so many people live in Malmö and work in Copenhagen (as close as 20 min away by train or car).

-If you are a beach kind of person that feels like Ribban beach is a bit too busy for you, take a trip down to the southwestern tip of Skåne: Skanör med Falsterbo.
+If you are a beach lover and feel like Ribban beach is a bit too busy for you, take a trip down to the southwestern tip of Skåne: Skanör med Falsterbo.
 The two towns are situated on the Falsterbo peninsula, and have miles and miles of perfect sandy beaches (as we mentioned closer to the top) along with 1902 hours of annual sunshine.
 Hang out on the beach and swim in the ocean, eat lunch at Skanörs Fiskrögeri (specializing in smoked fish), and stroll around in the old towns.